WAYFARER: Elisians Revisted

 + Scroll Concerning Elisian Physiology . . .

 Their bodies tend to be lithe, bearing a fair or pale complexion.
-An elisian's hair is almost always of an autumn hue, usually a dark brown, but not excluding deep blondes, auburns or maroon colors.
+An elisian's hair is almost always of an autumn hue, usually a rich brown, but not excluding deep blondes, auburns or maroon colors.
 On rare occasions elisians are born with black hair, a quality perceived as a dark omen linked to an older time.
-Elisians are capable of growing facial hair, but tend to keep it shortly worn and groomed, like their hair.
+Elisians are capable of growing facial hair, but like their hair, but tend to keep it shortly worn and groomed.

 To distinguish themselves from the lower classes, both the theocrats and nobility bear one additional trait.
 Those of high birth have their ears deformed during infancy with a series of molds and bands so that they become drawn out with a definitive point at their crest.
 To elisians, this pointed shape is not only a sign of status, but synonymous with the race's concept of beauty.